cagbal/ros_people_object_detection_tensorflow/README.md

   - Detects the objects in images coming from a camera topic
   - Publishes the scores, bounding boxes and labes of detection
-  - Recognizes the actions and published the probabilities and labels returned by I3D model provided in tensorflow_hub
   - Publishes detection image with bounding boxes as a sensor_msgs/Image
   - Publishes the face recognition results
   - Publishes the tracking number(an integer) for each tracked object assigned by object tracker